fj317/PumpBot/README.md

  - **manualBTC**: enter the exact amount of BTC you want use when placing buy order.
 If 0 then the percentOfWallet parameter will be used instead.
 Default value is 0.0.
  - **profitMargin**: determines what price the coin's sell order will be put at.
 Default value is 150 (a 50% increase)
  - **stopLoss**: sets a stop loss sell order at percentage of what you paid for the coin.
 Default value is 0.9 (i.e. coin will automatically sell at market price if value reaches 90% of what you orignally bought at).

+ ### Keys.json
+ Keys.json is where you enter your Binance's API keys.
+These can be found on your [Binance profile](https://www.binance.com/en/support/articles/360002502072).
+These values are required for the bot to work so please do not forget to enter them.
+ - **apiKey**: enter your own API key here.
+ - **apiSecret**: enter your own secret API key here.

  ### Work in Progress Features
  - [ ] GUI which graphs the price of the selected coin pair in real time.